 D igital Repository of Endangered and Affected Manuscripts in Southeast Asia (DREAMSEA) is a Programme that strives to preserve the content of manuscripts in the entire region of Southeast Asia, and to make this content fully and openly accessible online.
 The Programme is carried out by the Center for the Study of Islam and Society (PPIM) Syarif Hidayatullah Jakarta State Islamic University (UIN) Jakarta, Indonesia, in cooperation with the Centre for the Study of Manuscripts Culture (CSMC), University of Hamburg, Germany.
 The digital repository is presented in collaboration with the Hill Museum and Manuscripts Library.
 The Programme is supported by Arcadia, a charitable fund of Lisbet Rausing and Peter Baldwin, based in the UK.
-The programme lasts for up till five years (2017-2022) and takes place throughout the year on a full-time basis.
+The programme is initiated since 2017 and takes place throughout the year on a full-time basis.
 DREAMSEA will preserve the manuscripts throughout Southeast Asia.
 Southeast Asia is a region with a high rate of cultural diversity.
 Since this Programme wants to safeguard this diversity, it will accommodate manuscripts written in any script and field of science as long as the manuscripts originate from the region of Southeast Asia.
 The basic principle in the DREAMSEA Programme is to preserve Southeast Asian manuscripts that are under threat to be damaged or lost (endangered), whose condition already may have been negatively influenced by natural or socio-political circumstances in Southeast Asia (affected).
 These conditions of endangeredness and affectedness may be used to define criteria for selecting the manuscripts to be digitised:

 Uniqueness of the Manuscripts